Silic0nS0ldier/build-scripts-web/README.md

 ```

 Some changes may occur here as React [attempting to optimise the JSX transformation](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html), which will likely in time ripple out to the rest of the ecosystem.

+## Notes

+1. TypeScript: From source to TypeScript output folder
+2. Rollup: From TypeScipt output to destination folder